 Green Light Forest

-This is one of the most well-lit parts of the park and home to the area’s souvenir shopping, as well as another monkey statue.
+The international marketplace is one of the most well-lit parts of the park and home to the area’s souvenir shopping, as well as another monkey statue.

 Deck the Halls with Disco Balls